Dy Lynda Shaw in her book Your Brain is Boss says:

 But it also applies when problems occur.
 We don’t listen with the intent to hear them accurately, both the said and the unsaid things.
 We half-listen and then fill in the gaps to suit our own purposes.

-If we could learn how our brains work better, perhaps we can avoid the blame game in construction?
+If we could learn how our brains work, we can help them work better, and perhaps we could avoid the blame game in construction.